Vein Ligation and StrippingSkip to the navigation

 - People who have swelling and fluid buildup due to blockage in the lymph vessels (lymphedema), skin infections, or blood-clotting defects.

 - People who have an abnormal passageway between an artery and vein (arteriovenous fistula) in the leg.

 How Well It Works

-Vein ligation and stripping removes varicose veins and keeps them from coming back in 90 out of 100 people.
-It doesn't work for 10 out of 100 people.1
+Vein ligation and stripping removes varicose veins successfully in 80 out of 100 people.
+That means it does not work for 20 out of 100 people.footnote 1